-Intel recommends that a PAUSE instruction be placed in all spin-wait loops that run on Intel Xeon, Pentium 4 processors and dual-core processors.
+Intel recommends that a PAUSE instruction be placed in all spin-wait loops that run on Intel processors supporting Hyper-Threading Technology and multi-core processors.

 Software routines that use spin-wait loops include multiprocessor synchronization primitives (spin-locks, semaphores, and mutex variables) and idle loops.
 Such routines keep the processor core busy executing a load-compare-branch loop while a thread waits for a resource to become available.
 Including a PAUSE instruction in such a loop greatly improves efficiency (see Section 7.11.2, "PAUSE Instruction").
 The following routine gives an example of a spin-wait loop that uses a PAUSE instruction: